 - Recognition on the Clean Production Action website

 - Reduce costs: Increase efficiencies by using internal experts to generate valuable authorized chemical hazard assessments

 - Increase sales: Meet customer needs for chemical hazard assessments in support of:

 - Environmentally preferable product development

-- Better communicate and meet internal product development targets
+- Clearly communicate and achieve internal safer chemistry product development targets

 - Leverage Clean Production Action third party review of Authorized assessments for high impact decisions

 “The class helped me develop a more consistent approach to GreenScreen assessments.
 Learning about new sources of data and how to interpret data from different sources removed much of the guesswork.”